 Does Kisqali have a copay assistance program?

-Talk with your doctor or pharmacist if you have questions about copay assistance programs for Kisqali.
+Your doctor or pharmacist may also be able to tell you about copay assistance programs for Kisqali.

 Kisqali is only available as a brand-name drug.
 It doesn’t come in a generic version.
 A generic drug is an exact copy of the active drug in a brand-name medication.